woodmawa/flowableExample/README.md

 there is a demo online bpmn editor if you just want to 'play' with designing a process.
 I create a bpmn file upload and deploy endpoint - but have test that.

+demo bpmn editor online you can play with include https://demo.bpmn.io/, others as per google searches